 Senegalese students complete all of the program’s components — courses, excursions, activities, and independent research or internships — alongside SIT students.
 You will study, play, travel, and socialize together.
 Both groups benefit from this cross-cultural interaction, allowing deep cultural insight on both sides and an exploration of the program’s themes in ways that would not be possible in a classroom with students of only one nationality.
 With your Senegalese peers, you will analyze key issues facing Senegal, including coloniality, globalization, cultural values, religious pluralism, issues pertinent to youth in local and global contexts, and the complex mix of the traditional and modern in Senegalese society.
 You’ll hear from individuals involved with hip-hop, resistance, and empowerment movements and, through discussions with your Senegalese peers, critically examine the practices that promote social cohesion in Senegal and explore how Senegalese youth perceive questions of security, politics, and peace.

 Visit important sites in Senegal.

 Travel to Saint-Louis to discover the first capital of Senegal and its history of colonialism, resistance, and resilience.
 Visit Touba, one of the most important Muslim centers in Africa, the capital of the Mouride Sufi brotherhood, and Ndem, a bayfall village that focuses on local and sustainable development.
 Explore Joal-Fadiouth, where indigenous traditions, Catholicism, and Islam exist in harmony.

 Explore international and regional security institutions.

-Examine how international and regional bodies are working to promote stability and peace in the wider West Africa region and become well versed in the dynamics that shape security and peace in West Africa.
+Examine how international and regional bodies are working to promote stability and peace in the wider West African region through diplomacy as well as food, environmental, and economic security.
+Become well versed in the dynamics that shape security and peace in West Africa.